snandasena/traffic-sign-classifier/README.md

 ###### Discussion: Solution Approach

-Here I used Tensorflow2 eager approch to train the model and did not save trained model.
+Here I used Tensorflow2 eager approach to train the model and did not save the trained model.
 The accuracy of the `validation` test was **0.934921**.
-I have played Udacity lab sessions and learnt some other techniques from publically availabe resoures(I will include these referecences in references section).
-I had to trained this model hundrend times tune parameters, since this is a low level approach and I did not used other supportive hyperparameters tune techniques for this project.
+I have played Udacity lab sessions and learned some other techniques from publicly available resources(I will include these references in the reference section).
+I had to train this model a hundred times to tune parameters since this is a low-level approach, and I did not use other supportive hyperparameters tune techniques for this project.
 Last run logs can be found [here](final_trained_logs.txt).

 Test a Model on New Images
 ---